WiIIiam278/HuskTowns/README.md

 **⭐ Quick and beautiful menus** &mdash; Sometimes, simple is better.
 No monolithic chest GUIs—instead, robust and beautiful interactive chat menus.

 **⭐ Great admin features** &mdash; Manage the towns on your server and easily make admin claims.
-Comes with built-in support for Dynmap, BlueMap, Plan, LuckPerms, HuskHomes & more!
+Comes with built-in support for Dynmap, BlueMap, squaremap, Plan, LuckPerms, HuskHomes & more!

 **⭐ Easy to configure** &mdash; Players can fine-tune town flags and access settings in-game, and admins can easily configure roles and levels through a simple config structure.